Accessibility Overlays: Making it better or hiding the underlying issues

 Every person deserves the same opportunity to access information or services on a website of their choice without having to act differently, by turning something on, turning something off or having to make customisations for their experience.
 If a person has different ways of accessing information, accessibility overlays exaggerate this difference rather than facilitating seamless access to the desired information or services.

 Accessibility overlays may offer the option of a quick fix that appears to address visible accessibility issues, reduced resourcing requirement and improved timelines.
-However, their inadequate “quick-fix” nature, failure to minimize the risk of potential litigation, and inability to address accessibility design and functionality issues, clearly communicates that they should not be considered as a viable alternative to traditional web accessibility.
+However, their inadequate “quick-fix” nature, failure to minimise the risk of potential litigation, and inability to address accessibility design and functionality issues, clearly communicates that they should not be considered as a viable alternative to traditional web accessibility.

 A bad accessibility overlay will, most likely highlight issues for disabled users and leave the website even less usable than before the overlay was initiated.
 Overlays often don’t operate correctly, creating problems and avoidable redundancies for users of assistive technology.
 These issues were communicated in the findings of a 2021 WebAIM survey where 69% of all respondents and 72% of respondents with disabilities rated “the effectiveness of web accessibility overlays, plugins, or widgets that automate accessibility changes in web pages” as “not at all” or “not very” effective.
 Only 2.4% of respondents to this survey rated them as “very effective”.